This guide describes how CSMs can use Cockpit and Calls to Action to get organized, take action, and manage customer risks on a daily basis.

 One of the most effective ways Gainsight CSMs communicate the status of a current customer risk to the broader organization is by leveraging Chatter from within the CTA.
 With Chatter, a CSM is able to let the team know the status of a specific risk, request assistance from another team, or loop in any additional stakeholders.

 To use Chatter within Cockpit, your Admin must first enable Chatter.
-For more information, refer to Chatter: Integration Overview.
+For more information, refer Chatter: Integration Overview.
 To post to Chatter:

 - Click the CTA that you want to post a Chatter update to.